Sponsoring children with albinism to become the leaders of tomorrow

 Help us create the leaders of tomorrow.
 Get in touch now to transform a child’s future.

-Vedastus Zangule – ESP Beneficiary
+Vedastus Zangule – Beneficiary

 Josephat Torner – Advocate and Albinism Rights Campaigner